ros2/ros2_documentation/source/Contributing-To-ROS.rst

 Summary
 -------

-ROS is an open source suite of tools and libraries that depends on contributions from our community.
+ROS is an open source, federated collection of tools and libraries that is built through contributions from our community.
 Whether you are a developer, researcher, company, or student, your contribution helps us to grow and improve.

 Your first contribution
 -----------------------

 Everyone can contribute to ROS.
-Depending on your skills and experience, you can review and update the ROS documentation, contribute code, or fix issues.
+Depending on your skills and experience, you can review and update the ROS documentation, contribute code, fix issues, review code submitted by others, participate in design discussions, and help others learn to use ROS or overcome their problems.

 **Complete beginner?**

-* Work through the beginner tutorials, and check them for accuracy.
+* Work through the beginner tutorials, and check them for accuracy or improve explanations.

   :ref:`See Test and review documentation <test-and-review-documentation>`